reality-two/reality2-node-core-elixir/docs/instructions/11 WebApp Examples/IoT Demo.md

 | :-----: | :----: | :----: |
 | ![alt text](.images/Screenshot_20240808_162316_Chrome.jpg) | ![alt text](.images/Screenshot_20240808_162331_Chrome.jpg) | ![alt text](.images/Screenshot_20240808_162342_Chrome.jpg) |

-The code for the phones that reads the sensors and sends this to the Reality2 node is in the file `SensorCard.svelte` whilst the code for viewing all the devices (phones) on the projector is in `SentantCard.svelte`.
+The code for the phones that reads the sensors and sends this to the Reality2 node is in the file `SensorCard.svelte` whilst the code for viewing all the devices (phones) on the projector is in `SentantCard.svelte` (for all the devices listed), or `Graph.svelte` for the Bar Graph.

 When the student presses the `connect` button, a new Sentant is created from a pattern (see below), and the page on their device is changed to show that Sentant.